DennisDemir24/2DV517-assignment2/group6_assignment2_project_report.md

 ### Monitoring
 ACME wants monitoring of their new site, and this should include 1) a visual overview and 2) an alarm if something unexpected happens, such as a server going down.
+For monitoring we used Prometheus and for the visual graphs we used Grafana.
+We used metrics to measure if a instance goes down, and also CPU usage.

 ## People who helped us